Events

 Kids, families, and adults are invited to our outdoor story trail.
 Park at the Land Trust’s cider barn, 330 Bush Hill Road, Manchester, and walk along the dirt road to the pavilion, to walk, read, and explore along the storybook trail.
 In cooperation with the Manchester Public Library, we periodically install a new book.
 The half-mile trail curls its way through a former apple orchard.
 Read more about the story trail here: story trail on our website.

-Peview sale/early shopping on Thursday, May 16, from 5:00 to 9:00 for a $5 donation.
-Includes refreshments.
-Other times, free admission.
+Special three-day holiday tag sale -- check out the Christmas decor, entertaining needs such as tablecloths and stemware.
 At the former cider barn, 330 Bush Hill Road, Manchester (between Keeney Street and Hillstown Road), the Land Trust's farm property.
 The tag sale raises funds to benefit the Trust and its land-preservation work.
-We will be selling loads of books, tools, golf clubs, dishes, artwork and frames, curiosities, furniture, machinery, household and sports items, near-antiques, glassware, toys, tablecloths, music CDs, DVDs, holiday decor, and items both useful and decorative.
-Proceeds from the tag sale help fund the Land Trust and its mission of preservation of open spaces for the public to enjoy.
+There are always loads of books, tools, golf clubs, dishes, artwork and frames, curiosities, furniture, machinery, household and sports items, near-antiques, glassware, toys, small appliances, music CDs, DVDs, holiday decor, and items both useful and decorative.
 Questions: Terry at 860-643-1823.
 You can print a tag sale poster here.
 Shoppers are invited to make an offer on items, especially in quantity.
 The Land Trust appreciates the work of Terry and all the tag sale volunteers.
-Before or after shopping, check out the story trail and 4+ miles of hiking trails.
+Before or after shopping, check out the story trail and 5+ miles of hiking trails.
+Here's a self-guiding map self-guiding map.

 Join us for free hikes, scheduled throughout the year.
 All welcome.